vladmandic/face-api/README.md

 ## Example

+### Browser

-Single new example that uses both models as well as all of the extensions is included in `/example/index.html`
+Example that uses both models as well as all of the extensions is included in `/example/index.html`
 Example can be accessed directly using Git pages using URL: <https://vladmandic.github.io/face-api/example/>

+### NodeJS

+Example is included in `/example/node.js`
+Note that it does not require any other other 3rd party libraries

 *Note: Photos shown below are taken by me*